Investing responsibly: our approach and our legal obligations

 United Nations Global Compact Principles

 In addition to abiding by international sanctions, Russell Investments utilises Sustainalytics to identify corporations that are aligned to the United Nations Global Compact (UNGC) principles.
 Sustainalytics’ Global Standards Screening is intended to capture severe, systemic and structural violations of international norms as enshrined by the UNGC principles.
 These principles aim to meet fundamental responsibilities in the areas of human rights, labour, environment and anti-corruption (read more here [external link]).
-None of the Israeli companies into which UniSaver invests have been identified as being non-compliant with Sustainalytics’ Global Standards Screening.

-Continued focus on ESG
+Continued focus on responsible investment